 I can only guess that you might be losing your minds too…

-So hang in there, all you working parents.
+So hang in there, working parents.
 You got this.
 And know that there are other parents watching you and they think you are doing a damn good job.